rondhi/Streamerbot-WebConfigurator/README.md

-            "label" : "Welcome message",           // Label to display (optional, defaults to "name") "description" : "New viewer greeting", // small help text (optional) "default" : "Welcome to the stream!",  // Initial value (optional)
+            "label" : "Welcome message",           // Label to display (optional, defaults to "name") "description" : "New viewer greeting", // small help text (optional) "default" : "Welcome to the stream!",  // Initial value (optional) "showIf" : "anOptionName", // Only show if expression is true (optional)

             // Other options depending on "type":

             // For "number" or "slider" type: